 Editing a single photo taken in RAW format

 The second way to extend the dynamic range starts with taking a RAW file, if the camera has this on offer.
 The data are taken from the sensor almost unprocessed – thus they contain the greatest possible range of image information.
-When editing this image on the computer you have a much greater latitude compared to a conventional JPG image file and can often make amazing details visible in the highlights and shadow areas.
+When editing this image on the computer you have a much greater latitude compared to a conventional JPG image file.
+And you can often make amazing details visible in the highlights and shadow areas.

 With a suitable software, such as Adobe Lightroom, it is possible to read and manipulate these raw data.
-For indoor photos, for example, visible details in the outdoor area of window views can be brought back a little more realistically, although the picture initially looks very overexposed.
+For indoor photos, for example, visible details in the outdoor area of window views can be brought back a little more realistically.
+Even if they look very overexposed in the initial image.
 Dark details in the interior remain recognizable at the same time.
 The same applies, of course, for shadow areas.
 Nevertheless, the dynamic range set this way can not be expanded at will.

 In contrary to this, a conventional JPG image, will have burnt in all the development information at the decision of the camera.
 Manipulations are strictly limited in this case.
 An HDR picture is unthinkable.